 Depending upon the nature of the care required you can apply for care funding to your local authority or to the NHS.

-How to apply for care funding from your local authority
+from your local authority

 Current UK Government legislation states that anyone who needs health or social care as a result of old age; mental illness or learning difficulties or physical or sensory disabilities should be able to obtain care services and support, tailored to their individual needs whether provided in the home or in a residential facility.